-Neuropathy can be a potentially serious condition, especially if it is left undiagnosed.
-If you have any concerns that you may be experiencing nerve loss in your feet, consult with Adam Klein, DPM from Lynbrook, NY.
-Our practitioner will assess your condition and provide you with quality foot and ankle treatment for neuropathy.
+Foot pain can be extremely painful and debilitating.
+If you have a foot pain, consult with Adam Klein, DPM from Lynbrook, NY.
+Our practitioner will assess your condition and provide you with quality foot and ankle treatment.

 Treatment